Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 ```
 ### Security Best Practices

-1. Keep your secret key on the server-side and never exposing it to public access.
+1. Keep your secret key on the server-side and never expose it to public access.
 Using the wrong key poses a great security risk.
 2. Use test keys during development.
 3. Regenerate your keys periodically.
 4. Monitor your application for suspicious activity and respond immediately if breached.